amit08255/hexagonal-architecture-js/README.md

  │──containers/            * Contains all container components to build app combining multiple components │──pages/                 * Contains all page files │──services/              * Contain services which acts like output adapters use domain ports to provide a service such as database connection
+ │──use-classes/           * Contain use-classes which initiates everything for specific use cases along with input/output ports and input/output adapters
  |──index.js               * Our entry file for app
  |
  └──package.json           * All packages and dependencies addition